island-is/island.is/libs/portals/core/README.md

 Path defines at what path or paths this route should be rendered.

-The element property returns a lazy loaded component to be rendered when the user navigates to the described path.
+The element property has lazy loaded component to be rendered when the user navigates to the described path.

 An example of an implementation of a route property might be something like this: